dbpedia/dev.dbpedia.org/markdown/DBpedia Live Continuous Extraction.md

 ## Feeder
 Feeders provide an interface between a stream that contains updates of Wikipedia pages and DBpedia Live Continuous Extraction.
 The abstract class Feeder fetches a Collection of LiveQueueItems and eventually puts them into the Live Queue.
 How the items are collected and kept is up to the implementation of its extending classes.

 Currently the EventStreamsFeeder is the only Feeder in use.
 It consumes the Wikimedia EventStreams recentchange stream (see [https://wikitech.wikimedia.org/wiki/EventStreams](https://wikitech.wikimedia.org/wiki/EventStreams)), using Akka Streams.
 The EventStreams API uses the ServerSentEvent protocol in order to transmit events, which in turn makes use of the chunked transfer encoding of http.
+The Akka part of this functionality is implemented in the Scala class EventstreamsHelper.

 ## Processing
 The logic of what is happening with a LiveQueueItem once it is taken out of the queue is implemented in the classes LiveExtractionConfigLoader and PageProcessor.